 The examinations are recorded exclusively in writing (except for exams that are administered by computer-based testing).
-Except as is noted in the following paragraphs, no books, papers, typewriters, slide rules, or electronic or mechanical aids for computation of any kind may be brought into the examination room by candidates, nor may any candidate communicate with, or obtain any assistance from, any other candidate during the examination.
-Candidates must respond to constructed response (essay) questions in English unless advance notice is given (see "Languages Other than English" under "Examination Rules-Registration" above).
+Except as is noted in the following paragraphs, no books, papers, typewriters, slide rules, laptops, or electronic or mechanical aids for computation of any kind may be brought into the examination room by candidates, nor may any candidate communicate with, or obtain any assistance from, any other candidate during the examination.
+Candidates must respond to constructed response (essay) questions in English unless advance notice is given (see Languages Other than English under Examination Rules-Registration).
 Examination answer sheets are not returned to candidates.

 For Exams 3L and 5-9, a candidate wishing to obtain his or her own examination booklet and scrap paper subsequent to the examination must bring a self-addressed stamped envelope to the examination center.
-The recommended minimum postage is \$2.87 for domestic mail in the U.S. For Exams 3L and 5-9, approximately one week after all exams have been completed, the exam will be posted in the "Admissions/Exams" section of the CAS Web Site.
+The recommended minimum postage is \$2.87 for domestic mail in the U.S. For Exams 3L and 5-9, approximately one week after all exams have been completed, the exam will be posted on the Exams page of the CAS website.